samblenny/ocfpga/experiments/08_more_openocd_jtag/README.md

 4. **Put ECP5 IO pins in HIGHZ during JTAG reprogramming**:

+   [**Update**: *There's no need for this.
+The problem was a bad USB cable.
+   But, it is interesting to know how to send boundary scan commands.*]

    I don't see any obvious path to make this happen with `openFPGALoader` on its own, but perhaps I can use `openocd` to put to set JTAG boundary scan for HIGHZ mode, then follow up with `openFPGALoader`.